mtbkapp/huffmanjs/README.md

 huffmanjs
 =========

-Exercise in functional JavaScript while reading Functional JavaScript by Michael Fogus
+Exercise in functional JavaScript inspired by reading Functional JavaScript by Michael Fogus